Q1. Our current voting system, called “First-Past-The-Post” (FPTP), has been used in B.C. since 1956. So, why are people complaining about it now?

 In all three you’re voting for people, not “appointed MLAs” that the opposition is lying about (see prorepfactcheck.ca).
 All three have a 5% threshold for proportional seats to keep extremists out (and in practice a party will usually need more than 10 – 15% to win a seat).

-For a quick quiz to choose which Pro Rep system best fits with your values – click here:
+For a quick neutral quiz to help you choose between First-Past-The-Post and Pro Rep for referendum ballot question 1, and to choose which Pro Rep system best fits with your values for ballot question 2, click here:

 Q12.
 Where can I go if I want more information, including research papers and books?